pgorman/dangerjaunt/minirules.md

 25     | 5,800 | 23,200
 26     | 6,100 | 24,400

-We can use this point system to stock rooms in a megadungeon too.
-If our roll on the Room Contents table indicates a monster(s), roll on this table to find the difficulty multiplier.
-The value of the party times this multiplier gives us a budget for the room.
+To vary the difficulty of encounters in the rooms of a large dungeon area, roll a point budget multiplier for each room with an monster.

 d8   | Point Multiplier
 -----|----------------
 1    | x 0.2
 2    | x 0.3
-3--4 | x 0.4
+3--5 | x 0.4
-5    | x 0.6
+6    | x 0.6
 7    | x 1
 8    | x 3